N-body linear force law allowing analytic solutions: Student Projects

-The thermodynamic application of Section \ref{sec:applications} suggests several other investigations for a student researcher.
-Including elastic hard-sphere collisions would affect individual trajectories, but the state variables of the system would not be affected.
-This is similar to the model of the ideal gas.
-This might lead to thermalization on a shorter time scale.
-The container wall can be moved more quickly, allowing work to be done on the system.
+The thermodynamic applications suggest several other investigations for a student researcher.
+Including elastic hard-sphere collisions, as in an ideal gas model, would affect individual trajectories but the state variables of the system would be unaffected.
+It might however lead to thermalization on a much shorter time scale.

+In this work, particles collide with the a stationary container wall.
+Collisions with a moving container would model work done on the system.
 It would be interesting to explore possible hysteresis effects of a container moving inward and then allowed to expand.

+One could also investigate the effects of changing the effective temperature of a fixed container.
+This could be accomplished by making the collisions with the wall inelastic, simulating a point of impact wall velocity.
+The statistical speed distribution of the effective wall velocity would provide the temperature of the wall.

 Additionally, these systems can be simulated in situations that include outside forces.
-For example, linear drag could be applied to one or more of the particles, allowing students to illustrate known results, such as the ultimate dissipation of all energy in a system experiencing linear drag, and the return of the affected particle to its initial position \cite{West2003}.
+For example, linear drag could be applied to one or more of the particles, allowing students to illustrate known results.
 One could also simulate an $N$-body attractive system released in a uniform gravitational field and allowed to bounce on a hard surface, tracking the motion of the center of mass and the characteristic size of the system as it experiences these outside forces.

-A selection of glowscript programs is included \cite{bartz_trinkets}, which simulate interactions with an external environment.
+Selected python programs demonstrating these external interactions have been prepared using glowscript\cite{bartz_trinkets}.
 Due to external interactions, these simulations rely on traditional numerical integration, rather than the analytic form of the solutions.
 As anticipated, these simulation run times scale as $N^2$, in contrast with the simulations that make use of the analytic solution, which scale linearly with $N$.